Ph.D. Program

 Online Admission System

-- Copy of identification (Passport for international applicants / National ID for Saudi nationals / Iqama for residents of Saudi Arabia).
+- Copy of identification (Passport for international applicants/National ID for Saudi nationals / Iqama for residents of Saudi Arabia).

 - Statement-of-Purpose (a one-page essay focusing on career and research goals at KFUPM).
+This essay includes a brief description of yourself, explaining your academic goals and how you aim to contribute to improving your community and the world.

-Other supporting documents (needed for final decision)
+Other Supporting Documents (needed for final decision)

 - Upon approval, original/certified copies of degree certificate(s) and transcript(s) are to be sent through postal mail.

-If there are any questions or further clarifications are required, please feel free to contact us at gs-admissions@kfupm.edu.sa or Telephone : +966-13-860-2800, or check our website at: http://www.kfupm.edu.sa/deanships/dgs or follow us on Facebook and Twitter via the links
+For any queries or further clarifications, please feel free to contact us at d-cgs@kfupm.edu.sa or Telephone: +966-13-860-2800, or check our website at: https://cgis.kfupm.edu.sa/